Roche technology measures Parkinson's disease fluctuations

 - Postural tremor test: holding the smartphone in the same hand, outstretched

 For passive monitoring, patients are asked to carry the smartphone with them throughout the day.
 Data is then collected from the various smartphone sensors.
-Patients will be asked to use the app for the duration of the trial, including screening, dosing and follow-up, which may last up to a period of about 32 weeks.
+Patients will be asked to use the technology for the duration of the trial, including screening, dosing and follow-up, which may last up to a period of about 32 weeks.

 Key role of investigators